 The Bohemian Club of San Francisco

-In his book, Jon Ronson describes some infantile antics of the rich and powerful in Bohemian Grove, in the redwood forests of northern California. ("Them adventures with extremists", Jon Ronson, Picador, an imprint of Pan MacMillan Limited, 2002)
+In his book, Jon Ronson describes a visit to Bohemian Grove, in the redwood forests of northern California. (“Them adventures with extremists”, Jon Ronson, Picador, an imprint of Pan Macmillan Limited, 2002)

-On 15 July 2000, Ronson and a U.S. American radio presenter called Alex Jones and others gate-crashed the party by the simple expedient of dressing the part and walking in through the main entrance.
+On 15 July 2000, Ronson and a U.S. American radio presenter called Alex Jones and others gate-crashed an exclusive party by the simple expedient of dressing the part and walking in through the main entrance.
 Amongst other things, Ronson reports:

 He was standing by a notice-board, full of snapshot photographs presumably taken at the previous night's entertainment.
 In these photographs, elderly preppy-looking gentlemen stood around, drinking and laughing.
 Some were dressed in full drag, with fishnet stockings and hideously applied make-up, humorously oversized fake breasts protruding from their nylon blouses.
 They struck burlesque erotic poses, their legs wide apart, fingering their buttocks, tongues out, etc. Others were dressed as Elvis impersonators, with fake chest wigs.
 Next to the photographs was a notice advertising the following Tuesday's concert, MC: George Bush.

 Other names Ronson saw listed are Dick Cheney, Henry Kissinger and John Major.
 He witnessed a ritual sacrifice to a fifty-foot high stone owl.
 The owl was standing on the opposite side of a lagoon and a “papier-mâché effigy” was burnt on a fire in front of it.
 “The effigy was retrieved from the boat by (my programme informed me) the Brazier Bearers, held out to the owl's midriff, and then thrown - by the Mourning Revelry Dancers - into the fire.”